fabian-beck/Method-Execution-Reports/README.md

 ## See an example

 The example below shows a screenshot of Java method *paintEntries*.
 It is a recursive method that draws a [treemap](https://en.wikipedia.org/wiki/Treemapping) on a panel to visualize a hierarchy.
+Try out the [interactive example](examples/paintEntries/paintEntries.html).

 ![Method Execution Report for method paintEntries](https://fabian-beck.github.io/Method-Execution-Reports/images/paintentries.png)